Lewis Stone: Early life

-Stone was born in Worcester, Massachusetts, in 1879, was youngest of four children of Philena (née Ball) and Bertrand Stone.
+Stone was born in Worcester, Massachusetts, in 1879, the youngest of four children of Philena (née Ball) and Bertrand Stone.
 His father, according to the federal census of 1880, supported the family as a boot cutter.
 After obtaining his public education in Worcester, Lewis joined the United States Army during the Spanish–American War, serving as a lieutenant and later being deployed to China to train troops.
 He returned to the United States, and following his discharge from the army began his career as a writer and actor.

 Career

 In the early-1900s Stone was considered by the critics to be the most popular leading man in stock in America.
 For eight years, he held the role as leading man with the Oliver Morosco Stock Company in Los Angeles.

 In 1912, Stone found success in the popular play Bird of Paradise, which starred Laurette Taylor.
 The play was later filmed in 1932 and 1951.

 For the summer of 1913 Stone appeared at Elitch Theatre in Denver, Colorado, as the leading man for the season.
 The proprietor of the theatre, Mary Elitch Long, recalled an event when Stone heard of a nearby family in need and he "went to a neighborhood grocery and, placing $25.00 on the counter, told the storekeeper to see to it that the bereaved little family wanted for nothing; and to let him know when more money was needed and to say nothing about it."

 His career was interrupted by a return to the Army in World War I, serving as a major in the cavalry.

 Before leaving for the war he made his feature film debut in Honor's Altar in 1916.
 He showed up in First National's 1920 Nomads of the North to good effect playing a Royal Canadian Mounted Policeman.
 He portrayed the title role in the 1922 silent film version of The Prisoner of Zenda.

 From 1920 to 1927, he lived in Los Angeles at 212 S. Wilton Place.
 The home is now Los Angeles Cultural-Historic Monument #925 and is in the Wilton Historic District.

 In 1924, Stone joined the newly formed Metro-Goldwyn-Mayer studio as a contract player, where he remained until his death in 1953.

 Stone was nominated for the Academy Award for Best Actor in 1929 for The Patriot.
 He played the character that gives the film its title, but he was not the top-billed star.
 He appeared in seven films with Greta Garbo, spanning both the silent and early sound period.
 In 1932, he portrayed Dr. Otternschlag in the Garbo film Grand Hotel, in which he utters the famous closing line "Grand Hotel.
 People coming.
 Going.
 Nothing ever happens."